Retirement Planning Advice Disclosure

 We use the following assumptions to determine which account types you’re actually eligible to contribute to.

-- We estimate your marginal federal income tax rate based on your gross income, marital status, standard deduction, age, and age of spouse.
-If you itemize deductions or have dependents, you can provide these values to make the estimate more accurate by selecting “Edit Assumptions.”
+• We estimate your marginal federal income tax rate based on your gross income, marital status, standard deduction, age, and age of spouse.
+If you itemize deductions or have dependents, you can provide these values to make the estimate more accurate by selecting “Edit additional assumptions.”
 We include state income tax for the state on your account profile, but we do not include local tax.
-We assume you are not eligible for the increased standard deduction associated with being legally blind.
+We assume you are not eligible for the increased standard deduction associated with being legally blind or otherwise disabled.
 You can also override this estimation entirely by adjusting the “Federal Tax Bracket” selection in Settings under “Financial Information.”

-- We do not factor in catch-up contributions available in 2025 for those who are 61-63 as part of SECURE ACT 2.0.
+We do not factor in super catch-up contributions for those who are 61-63 as part of SECURE ACT 2.0.

 E. Advantages of Employer Plans that Are Not Considered in Betterment’s Retirement Tool